Ranaveer9177/Team-Avengers-Honeypot/README.md

 ### Best Practices
 - Use strong dashboard credentials
-- Regularly rotate SSH passwords (they change on each restart)
+- SSH accepts any password for `admin` user (for easy honeypot access)
 - Monitor disk space (PCAP files can be large)
 - Keep system and packages updated
 - Use firewall rules to restrict dashboard access